 It’s hard to avoid talking at students when time is running out and there is a years’ worth of material to review.
 But when I teach this way, I know many of my students have trouble retaining the information.
 During lessons where I do most or all of the talking, I see students whispering to one another or looking elsewhere, and the next day many of them don’t remember what I said because it wasn’t meaningful to them.

-This year I resolved to try and keep learning engaging even when we had a lot to get through.
-One strategy was to use interactive learning structures that got everyone involved instead of lecturing.
+One strategy I’ve used in the past to try and keep learning engaging, even when there was a lot to get through, was to use interactive learning structures that got everyone involved instead of lecturing.
 For instance, to review the Civil War leaders we’d learned about, I divided the class into groups and assigned each group a leader to focus on.
 Then, after they’d made a list of key facts about their leader, I reconfigured the class into groups that included one “expert” on each leader.
 In these new groups, students took turns sharing key facts about their leaders with the others.

 Giving students a choice in what or how they review is another way to keep learning meaningful.
 For instance, during their review of multi-digit multiplication, students had choices for how they could practice: creating multi-step problems for classmates to solve, using digit cards to create two numbers to multiply together and then comparing the product of their equation with a partner to see whose is greater, or playing multiplication bingo with a partner on the interactive whiteboard.